pthouvenin/pthouvenin.github.io/README.md

 ## Deploy your site

-Your site `https://<github-username>.github.io` will be deployed by GitHub Pages from your `gh-pages` branch.
+Your site `https://<github-username>.github.io` will be deployed by GitHub Pages from your remote `gh-pages` branch (set up as the source branch for GitHub Pages in [set up your GitHub repository](#Set-up-your-GitHub-repository))

 However, this project uses the [`jekyll-scholar`](https://github.com/inukshuk/jekyll-scholar) plugin to render bibliography contents, which is incompatible with the GitHub Pages workflow.